Hidimplekothari/onlinesales/README.md

 This is just one of the possibilities.

+**Solution - Refer EventGenerator class**

+Task-2
+Evaluate multiple mathematical expressions at once using a Web API

+Problem Statement
+Write a program that accepts multiple mathematical expressions and evaluates each of them using any public Web API available.
+The program should display the result of each expression on the console.
+Rules
+No expressions should be evaluated in the code.
+All evaluations should be using the Web API.
+You can assume different expressions that are compatible with the API you choose.
+Example: Some API might use ^ operator for power some might use pow() Example
+Input (every line is an expression, evaluate when “end” is provided as an expression) 2 * 4 * 4
+5 / (7 - 5)
+sqrt(5^2 - 4^2)
+sqrt(-3^2 - 4^2)
+end
+Output
+2 * 4 * 4 => 32
+5 / (7 - 5) => 2.5
+sqrt(5^2 - 4^2) => 3
+sqrt(-3^2 - 4^2) = 5i

+**Solution - Refer MathExpressionEvaluator class**

 Coding Guidelines
 You can choose any programming language: Java, C++, Python, Node.js, etc.